samliddicott/guvciew-meet4k/README.md

-The binarie file installs to the standart location, /usr/local/bin, to change the install path, configure must be executed with --prefix=DIR set, this will cause the bin file to be installed in DIR/bin, make sure DIR/bin is set in your PATH variable, or the gnome menu entry will fail.
+The binarie file installs to the standart location, /usr/local/bin, to change the install path, configure must be executed with --install-prefix=DIR set, this will cause the bin file to be installed in DIR/bin, make sure DIR/bin is set in your PATH variable, or the gnome menu entry will fail.